Assassination of Sheikh Mujibur Rahman: 15 August 1975

-In the early hours of Friday, 15 August 1975, the conspirators divided into four groups.
+On 15 August 1975, President Sheikh Mujibur Rahman was scheduled to attend the convocation ceremony of Dhaka University in the morning.
+In the early hours of Friday, 15 August, the conspirators divided into four groups.
 One group, consisting of members of the Bengal Lancers of the First Armoured Division and 535th Infantry Division under Major Huda, attacked Mujib's residence.
+The army chief K. M. Shafiullah was caught unaware and failed to stop the coup.